trilinos/ForTrilinos/README.md

 ForTrilinos provides object-oriented Fortran interfaces to [Trilinos](http://github.com/Trilinos/Trilinos) C++ packages.

-**This code contains the new implementation of the ForTrilinos interfaces using SWIG code generation.
-At the moment, it is not ready for public consumption as the code and interfaces may change rapidly and backwards compatibility is not guaranteed.**
+**This code contains the original implementation of the ForTrilinos interfaces developed prior to 2012.
+This code is no longer developed or maintained.
+The new ForTrilinos implementation using SWIG code generation procedures will be released later.
+The active development is currently done in the `develop` branch of the [repository](https://github.com/Trilinos/ForTrilinos).**

-**The stable version of the original ForTrilinos code developed prior to 2012 is available in [`v1`](https://github.com/trilinos/ForTrilinos/tree/v1) branch.
-It is no longer developed or maintained.**

 Documentation
 -------------